BairArt

 For every step I take,

-one less will remain,
+One less will remain,

-leaves already autumn red.
+Leaves already aumn red.

-As water flows from hills,
+As water flows from the hills,

-until the ocean it fills
+Until the ocean it fills.

 My son has cancer,